Pragati2411/interactive-visual-analytics/README.md

 ## 💡 Insights Summary

-> Interactive mapping reveals that SpaceX launch sites are deliberately positioned at a safe distance from major cities and railways, while remaining close to coastlines to support safe abort and recovery operations.
-The Plotly Dash dashboard makes it easy to interactively compare success rates and payload patterns across different launch sites without needing to re-run code for each view.
+> Mapping SpaceX's launch sites shows a clear siting pattern: all four sites sit close to a coastline (useful for safe abort and recovery operations) while staying well away from railways and highways.
+Color-coded marker clusters make it easy to compare success rates across sites at a glance, without reading raw tables.

+---

+## 🔮 Possible Next Step

+A Plotly Dash dashboard (filterable by site/payload, with success-rate pie charts) would be a natural extension of this analysis — not yet built.

 ---